Is Gaziantep Worth Visiting in 2024?

 Hammam Museum

-The Hammam Museum was one of my favorite places in Gaziantep.
+The Hammam Museum is my favorite place in Gaziantep.

-It’s housed inside an actual hammam built in 1577 and you can learn about the specifics of Ottoman baths all across Anatolia.
+It’s housed inside an actual hammam built in 1577 where you can learn about the specifics of Ottoman baths all across Anatolia.

 You can’t experience bathing in the museum, but there is a nearby authentic hammam called Tarihi Naip Hamamı that is extremely affordable (unlike most of the tourist traps in Istanbul around Hagia Sophia).